 Why is a permit required?

 A building permit is required to ensure that the project you are constructing conforms to the minimum standards of the Chicago Building Code.
-The Chicago Building Code exists to safeguard the public health, safety and welfare.
+The Chicago Building Code exists to safeguard public health, safety, and welfare.

 When is a permit required?

 Building permits give you, your insurance company, neighbors, and the City assurance that specific minimum standards are met in constructing, repairing, or altering your home or building by complying with the Chicago Building Code.
 These standards are intended to protect the integrity of the buildings, the welfare of the public, and your safety.
 Click here for a guide on the permitting process.

 When is a permit NOT required?